Saravanakumar2003/Portfolio/README.md

 9. **Visme Feedback Form:** A feedback form powered by Visme is included in the portfolio for collecting user feedback and suggestions.

 10.  **AI Chatbot:** An AI chatbot is integrated into the portfolio to provide interactive communication and assistance.

+11. **Waka Time:** Integration with WakaTime embeded code allows displaying coding activity and statistics.

 # Deployment